mendersoftware/mender-helm/README.md

 ## Complete list of parameters

-The following table lists the global parameters supported by the chart and their default values.
+The following table lists the global, default, and other parameters supported by the chart and their default values.

 | Parameter | Description | Default |
 | -------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |